 There are more natural, alternative sweeteners that have become trendy, such as agave syrup and honey, but are these really much better?
-Both still have quite a high glycemic index (GI), which can spike your blood sugar and lead to insulin imbalances and resistance, which can culminate in diabetes, weight gain, candida (yeast) growth and mood imbalances, reports Health Perch.
+Both still have quite a high glycemic index (GI), which can spike your blood sugar.
+These spikes can lead to insulin imbalances and resistance, which can culminate in diabetes, weight gain, candida (yeast) growth and mood imbalances, according to Health Perch.

 The Good News

-It’s not on the infographic, but lucuma is trendy sugar substitute these days, and is available in health food shops.
+It’s not on the infographic below, but lucuma is trendy sugar substitute these days.
+It’s available in good health food shops, or online.
 This low-glycemic sweetener contains many nutrients including beta-carotene, iron, zinc, vitamin B3, calcium and protein.
 Yellow lucuma powder has a unique, maple-like taste that’s a delight in a variety of recipes.
 It has about 20 calories per teaspoon.

-Xylitol is another low-cal sugar alternative we like, popular in gum and candy as it has been known to kill plaque and fight cavities.
+Xylitol is another low-cal sugar alternative we like.
+Popular in gum and candy, it has been known to kill plaque and fight cavities.
+Wow, right?
 It has also been proven to actually help rebuild eroded tooth enamel.
-Xylitol has other great benefits as well: it has a lower calorie count than sugar and when digested, it doesn’t t raise your blood sugar the way sugar does.
-As with stevia, it’s good for those on anti-candida diets.
+Xylitol has other great benefits as well.
+It has a lower calorie count than sugar and when digested, it doesn’t t raise your blood sugar the way sugar does.
+As with Stevia, it’s good for those on anti-candida diets.
 But in addition to that, it is the only sweetener that actually fights candida and kills yeast infections.

 The Bottom Line

-Stevia and Xylitol are good zero-calorie alternatives to sugar for sure.
 But what’s the best bet for sweetening your food up a bit?
+Or for baking?
 It’s quite a personal choice.
 You may love that Stevia and Xylitol are low in calories, but they’re hard to cook with.
-You may love the stickiness afforded by date or coconut sugar in your brownies, but you may shun the cavity potential–so try lacuma instead.
+You may love the stickiness afforded by date or coconut sugar in your brownies, but you may shun the cavity potential, so try a lucuma based alternative instead.

 For those whose sweet tooth is deeply entrenched, here is an infographic that explains and which sugar alternatives are out there and compares their benefits.